Hacking Task Confounder in Meta-Learning: Problem Formulation and Analysis

 \subsection{Empirical Evidence}

-According to Eq. \ref{eq:inner} and Eq. \ref{eq:outer}, we can conclude that meta-learning can be viewed as a multi-task learning process.
-Meanwhile, a well-generalized meta-learning model encodes the label-related factors for all tasks to obtain rich knowledge.
-Therefore, intuitively, one might assume that increasing the batch size would enhance the performance.
-However, our experiments show that this is not always true.
+From above and \cite{wang2021bridging}, meta-training on one batch can be viewed as a multi-task learning process.
+Meanwhile, a well-learned model should contain knowledge of all training tasks.
+Therefore, intuitively, one might assume that as training progresses, the meta-learning model will acquire richer knowledge (related to all tasks) and transfer better to downstream tasks, achieving great generalization.
+However, our toy experiments reveal that this is not always true.

-In our empirical evaluation, we begin by sampling a collection of tasks, denoted as $\mathcal {T}_{1}=\left \{\tau_i\right \}_{i=1}^{N_1}$.
-Subsequently, we partition the sample sets of all tasks within $\mathcal {T}_{1}$ into two distinct subsets: one allocated for training, denoted as $\mathcal {D}_{1}$, and the other designated for testing, denoted as $\mathcal {D}_{2}$.
-Following this, we proceed to sample a new task collection $\mathcal {T}_{2}=\left \{\tau_i\right \}_{i=1}^{N_2}$, ensuring that the tasks do not overlap with $\mathcal {T}_{1}$.
-We establish MAML as our baseline method and select miniImagenet \cite{vinyals2016matching}, Omniglot \cite{lake2019omniglot}, tieredImagenet \cite{ren2018meta} and CIFAR-FS \cite{bertinetto2018meta} as benchmark datasets.
-During the training phase, we utilize two different batch size settings on $\mathcal{D}_1$ to train MAML, i.e., batch size=$B$ and batch size=$2B$, where $B$ represents the commonly used setting on the corresponding dataset, e.g., $B=4$ for miniImagenet and $B=32$ for Omniglot.
-Subsequently, we evaluate the trained models on $\mathcal{D}_2$ and $\mathcal{T}_{2}$, respectively.

-Some abnormal outcomes are summarized in Figure \ref{fig:1} (see appendix for full results).
-Our observations reveal the following: (i) Increasing the number of tasks per batch during training leads to a decrease in test accuracy on $\mathcal{D}_{2}$.
-It indicates that simply increasing the task quantity does not guarantee an improvement in the model's performance on the current tasks.
-Furthermore, this observation suggests that the synergistic enhancement between different tasks is not always evident; in fact, instances of task confounders, where different tasks inhibit each other, may also manifest. (ii) The test accuracy on $\mathcal {T}{2}$ also decreases when the number of tasks per batch during training is increased.
-In conjunction with observation (i), it becomes evident that the generalization of the meta-learning model is suppressed when there are task confounders among multiple tasks.